 Being a new nurse can be really scary.
 You’ve learned only a slice of the nursing pie and you are expected to jump in and take care of patients.
-If you are lucky then you have a lengthy amount of time that you get to spend with your preceptor.
+If you are lucky then you have a lengthy amount of time that you get to spend with your preceptor or you had a student nurse internship.
 This will help you practice your skills and increase your confidence.
 However, it will all end quickly and you’ll be on your own.

 I know that I personally didn’t feel like a nurse until a year after I became one.
 Everything seemed foreign and time management was so difficult.
 I wish I had a good nurse mentor to guide me along my way.
 I had a few nurses who were helpful and they really made a big difference in my early days as a nurse.